pqshawn/nginx-httpflv-rtmp-module/README.md

 # nginx-httpflv-rtmp-module

-  bash on
+    base on
     winshining/nginx-http-flv-module

     Best wish to winshining

 NGINX-RTMP-MODULE-based Media Streaming Server which provides the features for HTTP-FLV.